Skip to main content

 You can apply for a type D visa at the following locations:

-In the procedure for issuing a type D visa for family reunification, a simultaneous interview with the visa applicant (at the Embassy) and the spouse or partner in Slovenia (at the Administrative Unit) is carried out to establish the authenticity of the marriage.
+In the procedure for issuing a type D visa for family reunification, a simultaneous interview with the visa applicant (at the Embassy or Consulate) and the spouse or partner in Slovenia (at the Administrative Unit) is carried out to establish the authenticity of the marriage.

 Visa fees

-If you are a direct family member of a Slovenian or EU citizen please verify with the Consular office, if you are eligible for a visa fee waiver.
+If the applicant is a direct family member of a Slovenian or EU citizen, they should verify with notify the Consular office at the time of application, since they may be eligible for a visa fee waiver.

 Background checks

-Please note: if you are applying for a RESIDENCY PERMIT on the basis of visa D, the background check can only be 3 months old on the date of the application for the residency permit and in needs to have an Apostille.
+Please note: if you are applying for a RESIDENCY PERMIT on the basis of visa D, the background check can only be 3 months old on the date of the application for the residency permit and must include an Apostille.

 Residence permits